lpmagnuson/Suma-Session-Manager/README.md

 ## Installation

 Install the Suma Retroactive Data Importer in a folder *outside* of the main Suma web space.
-Copy the **config-sample.php** file to be **config.php**, then configure the **config.php** file with the MySQL connection information for your Suma Server.
+Copy the **config-example.php** file to be **config.php**, then configure the **config.php** file with the MySQL connection information for your Suma Server as well as the Suma Server URL and Suma Reports URL.
+You may customize other variables as well.
+You may want to pay special attention to these variables:

+*$one_per_hour_inits = array();* // this is an array of initiatives IDs for which you would generally prefer to have only one count per hour.

+*$default_init   = "";* // this takes a single initiative ID that will be the default initiative when the page loads.

 ### Security